Brevetoxin: Natural occurrence

 Brevetoxins are primarily produced by Karenia brevis, though they are also found in other species of Karenia.

 At least one large fish kill has been traced to brevetoxins in Chattonella.

-The 2025 algal bloom was traced to an hitherto obscure Karenia cristata.
+The 2025 South Australian toxic algal bloom was traced to an hitherto obscure Karenia cristata.

 Synthesis in the lab

 Brevetoxin-B was synthesized in 1995 by K. C. Nicolaou and coworkers in 123 steps with 91% average yield (final yield ~9·10^{−6}) and in 2004 in a total of 90 steps with an average 93% yield for each step (0.14% overall).

 They reported their synthesis of Brevetoxin-1 in 1998.
 In 2009, Michael Crimmins and co-workers reported their synthesis of Brevetoxin-1 as well.